Ryuji Suzuki [rsuzuki]

 For how long have you done photography?
 How did you begin?

 Since the spring of 1995.
-I started by buying a SLR kit.
+I started by buying an SLR kit.
 It was not an easy shopping because I didn't really know what I was going to do with it.
 But a friend told me I should start taking pictures.
 That advice changed my life.

 Please list any awards for your work.